Garbage & Recycling FAQ

 What happens if my collection cart is lost or stolen or damaged?

 If your cart was lost, stolen or damaged beyond repair through misuse or neglect, it will need to be replaced at the property owner’s expense.
 Please complete this form if you would like to request a replacement cart.
+After the fee of $75 is paid, Public Works will deliver the cart to your residence.
 Residents are responsible for routine maintenance including keeping the carts clean, removing carts from the curb after collection, and storing carts in a safe place.

-What happens if the wheel on my cart gets damaged?
+What happens if the wheel or lid on my cart gets damaged?

 Will my garbage or recycling get picked up on statutory holidays?